 In many cases, the process can be sped up using items from our libraries, such as furniture, cars, people, and finishes.
-The main factors that affect labour are the level of detail and the number of unique elements required.
+The main factors that affect labor are the level of detail and the number of unique elements required.

 Once a 3D render has computed, most studios employ a photoshop artist / graphic designer touch up the image.
 Post-production can be a minor or major part of the process.
 Some studios render a fundamental scene then do must of the detailing in photoshop.
 We take a more minimal approach to post-processing.
 A studio could do no post-processing, but almost always is there some color tweaking or touch-ups required.

 Rendering time is the amount of time that it takes a computer to create your image.
 Rendering time is directly related to how realistic the image is, and how much detail you require.
 However, there are many tricks to create detail without adding much rendering time.

 As a consumer, you should not worry too much about rendering time: that is the job of the rendering company!
 We provide the information below to help you understand why some projects cost more and take longer, then others.